The functional equation of the smoothing transform: Further results and discussion

-From the formulations of Theorem \ref{Thm:Min_solutions} and Corollary \ref{Cor:Sum_solutions} it is obvious that solutions to \eqref{eq:FE1} based on the sequence $T^{(\alpha)} = (T_i^{\alpha})_{i \geq 1}$ play a critical role since they appear as mixing distributions in all other cases.
+From the formulations of Theorem~\ref{Thm:Min_solutions} and Corollary \ref{Cor:Sum_solutions} it is obvious that solutions to \eqref {eq:sm-fe} play a critical role since they appear as mixing distributions in all other cases.
 We need information on these fixed points at an early stage of our analysis.
-Hence, we continue with the following result.
+Hence, we continue with the following results.